 - Biting yourself (dermatophagia)

 - Inserting objects into your body

 - overdosing, exercising excessively

 - pulling your hair (trichotillomania)

 - getting into flights where you know you will get hurt

 The whole course was invaluable.
-It was well organised and the information was presented and of great help and interest.Support Worker
+It was well organised and the information presented was of great help and interest.Support Worker